GYNAECOLOGY IN SCANDINAVIA

 Working as a Gynaecologist in Sweden

-Working as a specialist doctor in obstetrics and gynaecology in Sweden, you will specialise in women’s reproductive systems.
+Working as a specialist doctor in obstetrics and gynaecology in Scandinavia, you will specialise in women’s reproductive systems.

 Gynaecologists working in Sweden may face conditions such as cancer and precursors of cancer in the reproductive organs, incontinence, amenorrhea, infertility, some forms of STIs, etc.